aiportfoliorhea/sec-rag/README.md

 - Python 3.11 (via Dockerfile — `runtime.txt` is ignored by HF Spaces)
 - Secrets: `ANTHROPIC_API_KEY`, `COHERE_API_KEY` set as HF Space secrets
 - Vector store builds at runtime — `chroma_db/` is not committed

+---

+## Known limitations

+- RAGAS scores have run-to-run variance due to LLM-based evaluation.
+- Unanswerable ground truths artificially suppress recall and pull the overall averages down; answerable-subset numbers are the meaningful signal.
+- The indexed excerpt is ~100KB — financial statements (revenue, capital ratios, income) are truncated out and not evaluable from this dataset.
+- The business-segments question fails on both precision and recall, likely a document-coverage issue rather than a retrieval one.